AydinGhorbani/AutoBullet-Education/README.md

 Welcome to the AutoBullet-Education repository!
 This repository is dedicated to providing educational resources and materials for traders who are looking to enhance their trading skills and knowledge.

-## What is AutoBullet?
+## What is AutoBullet Trader?

-AutoBullet is a platform designed to empower traders by providing advanced analytical tools, real-time data analysis, and educational resources to improve decision-making in the financial markets.
+AutoBullet Trader is a platform designed to empower traders by providing advanced analytical tools, real-time data analysis, and educational resources to improve decision-making in the financial markets.

 ## Contents of This Repository